Calico-Care/Calico/README.md

 - Rotate keys regularly
 - Use minimal permissions for API keys
 - Validate required variables at runtime
-- **Do not expose secrets** (DB passwords, Supabase service role key, Stytch secrets) to the client; keep them in Edge Function or EAS secrets only
+- **Do not expose secrets** (DB passwords, Supabase secret key, Stytch secrets) to the client; keep them in Edge Function or EAS secrets only

 ## 🎯 Best Practices